vanti-dev/sc-bos/cmd/bos/README.md

 See [pkg/app/sysconf](../../pkg/app/sysconf) for system config, and [pkg/app/appconf](../../pkg/app/appconf) for runtime config.

-The area controller stores local data in the data directory, which includes local caches of config and data along with generated certificates.
+The area controller looks for config files in the config dir (e.g. `.conf`), and stores local data in the data directory (usually `.data`), which includes local caches of data and any generated certificates.
 The data directory will be created on first run.

-## Data Directory
+## Config Directory

-### Config files

 - `system.json`, `system.conf.json` - System config for the controller, ports, features, db connections, etc
-- `foo-pass` and other secrets - Files containing passwords and other secrets used by the controller.
-For example `postgres-pass`, these files contain a single secret and should be provided by the environment the controller runs in - e.g. Docker Secrets.
-- `controller.json` - App config including drivers, automations, zones, etc.
+- `app.conf.json` - App config including drivers, automations, zones, etc.
 - `tenants.json` - a json list of tenants and their hashed client secrets.
 Used by the [authn system](../../pkg/system/authn) as one option for how to validate credentials (client_id, client_secret)
 - `users.json` - a json list of users and their hashed passwords.
 Used by the [authn system](../../pkg/system/authn) as one option for how to validate users credentials (username, password)

+## Data Directory

+### Secret files

+- `foo-pass` and other secrets - Files containing passwords and other secrets used by the controller.
+For example `postgres-pass`, these files contain a single secret and should be provided by the environment the controller runs in - e.g. Docker Secrets.

 ### Certificates and TLS